This function fits separate classification/regression models, specified in

 Data frames containing the response, predictor, and the joint response variables (i.e. the responses that are also to be used as predictors if fitting GN model) respectively.
 If

-is not provided then a standard multi-response model will be fit to the data (e.g. the response models are independant of one another conditional on the predictors supplied in X).
-See Details section below.- Model
+X1is not provided then a standard multi-response model will be fit to the data (e.g. the response models are independant of one another conditional on the predictors supplied in X).
+See Details section below.- balance_data

 A character string: